ViBlog/viewpager/viewpager-intro.md

+Currently written section that will be displayed in http://www.dubedout.eu, NOT FINAL.

 A ViewPager is a View letting user swiping left and right to display full pages.
 As the opposite of LinearLayout or RecyclerView, a swipe don't pass over multiple views.
 One swipe, one new page displayed.